apache/flink/docs/dev/libs/cep.md

         <tr>
             <td><strong>Where</strong></td>
             <td>
-                <p>Defines a filter condition for the current pattern state.
-Only if an event passes the filter, it can match the state:</p>
+                <p>Defines a condition for the current pattern state.
+Only if an event satisifes the condition, it can match the state:</p>
 {% highlight java %}
-patternState.where(new FilterFunction<Event>() {
+patternState.where(new IterativeCondition<Event>() {
     @Override
-    public boolean filter(Event value) throws Exception {
+    public boolean filter(Event value, Context ctx) throws Exception {
         return ... // some condition
     }
 });